-An universal property was introduced by Menshov, who proved in \cite{Me45} the existence of a trigonometric series whose partial sums approximate almost everywhere every $2\pi$-periodic function.
-It is well known that if $f_n$ converge to $f$ almost everywhere then $f_n\to f$ in measure, that is $m\{x:|f_n-f|>\varepsilon\}$ tends to zero for every $\varepsilon>0$ as $n\to \infty$.
+It is well known that if a sequence $f_n$ defined on a space with measure $m$ converges to $f$ almost everywhere then $f_n\to f$ in measure, that is $m\{x\colon |f_n-f|>\varepsilon\}$ tends to zero for every $\varepsilon>0$ as $n\to \infty$.
 On the other hand, convergence in measure in a space of finite measure implies almost everywhere convergence for a subsequence.
-Therefore the universal property almost everywhere is equivalent to universal approximation in measure, and in this sense we can prove the existence of a universal $Q-$harmonic function $h$ on a tree, where $Q$ is a forward-only transition operator determined by the choice of $h$.
-The measure space is, of course, the boundary $\Omega$ of $T$, equipped with the probability measure $\nu$ given by the hitting distribution of the random walk generated by $Q$ that starts at $o$.
-Actually, we shall prove much more: for every forward only operator $Q$ we shall build a $Q-$harmonic function that, identified to a martingale with respect to the hitting distribution $\nu$ induced by $Q$ on $\Omega$, is frequently dense in the space of $\nu-$measurable functions.
-Indeed, by the results of Subsection \ref{SubS:Martingales}, we identify a sequence convergent in measure of measurable functions $\{h_n\}$ on $\Omega$ that satisfies the additivity property $\pi_n h_{n+1} = h_n$ with a $Q-$harmonic function on the vertices of $T$.
+Therefore Menshov's universal property almost everywhere is equivalent to universal approximation in measure.
+In a similar sense (see also \cite{ANP}) we shall prove the existence of a universal $Q-$harmonic function $h$ on a tree, where $Q$ is a forward-only transition operator determined by the choice of $h$.
+The measure space is, of course, the boundary $\Omega$ of $T$, equipped with the probability measure $\nu$ given by the hitting distribution of $Q$ with starting vertex $o$.
+Actually, we shall prove that, for every forward-only operator $Q$, the functions $h$ in a dense subset of $H_Q$, identified to a martingale with respect to the hitting distribution $\nu$ induced by $Q$ on $\Omega$, satisfy suitable universal properties in the space of $\nu-$measurable functions.